debbabi-nader/cas-server/README.md

 The artifact of this CAS server WAR overlay, was deployed on an Apache Tomcat server, pre configured to work with SSL, and to accept connections over HTTPS, with a locally generated keystore named `thekeystore` with `changeit` as a password.

 After a successful deployment, the CAS server will be available at `https://localhost:8443/cas`.

+The CAS server artifact, expects a successful connection to a database named `cas` provided by a running Postgres server.